AMWA-TV/is-04/docs/Controllers.md

 Implementers of Controllers are strongly recommended to support multiple versions of the NMOS APIs simultaneously in order to ease the upgrade process in live facilities.

+#### API Common Keys
+Controllers SHOULD follow the requirements for common APi keys specificified in the [IS-04 APIs: Common Keys](APIs%20-%20Common%20Keys.md) document including the requirements regarding [use of URNs](APIs%20-%20Common%20Keys.md#use-of-urns).

-Later API versions might use URNs which have not yet been defined and so Controllers MUST be tolerant to these.
+~~Later API versions might use URNs which have not yet been defined and so Controllers MUST be tolerant to these.~~

 #### Error Codes & Responses
 The NMOS APIs use HTTP status codes to indicate success, failure and other cases to Controllers as per [RFC 7231](https://tools.ietf.org/html/rfc7231) and related standards.